iguessthislldo/opendds-devguide-converter/devguide/conditions_and_listeners.rst

 Consequently, usages of ``set_listener`` should 1) invoke the listener manually after calling ``set_listener`` and 2) ensure that the listener methods are thread safe.

 The following sections define the different listener interfaces.
-For more details on the individual statuses, see :ref:`Communication Status Types`.
+For more details on the individual statuses, see :ref:`conditions_and_listeners--communication-status-types`.

+.. _conditions_and_listeners--topic-listener:

 Topic Listener
 ==============

+..
+    Sect<4.3.1>

 .. code-block:: omg-idl